-Ned Blackhawk (Western Shoshone) Professor of History and American Studies careers in academia, by providing paid research opportunities and loan repayment assistance.
+Ned Blackhawk (Western Shoshone) Professor of History and American Studies

-Yale faculty come from around the world, bringing exceptional scholarship and diverse experiences to the classroom, with a commitment to teaching and mentoring undergraduates.
+Yale faculty come from around the world, bringing exceptional scholarship and diverse experiences to the classroom with a commitment to teaching and mentoring undergraduates from all backgrounds.
+At the Poorvu Center for Teaching and Learning, faculty participate in programming that promotes inclusive and equitable teaching strategies.